Vignette (literature)

 A vignette (/vɪn.ˈjɛt/, also /viːn.-/) is a French loanword expressing a short and descriptive piece of writing that captures a brief period in time.
 Vignettes are more focused on vivid imagery and meaning rather than plot.
 Vignettes can be stand-alone, but they are more commonly part of a larger narrative, such as vignettes found in novels or collections of short stories.

-Examples of vignettes include Ernest Hemingway’s In Our Time, Margaret Atwood’s The Female Body, Sandra Cisneros’ The House on Mango Street, and Alice Walker’s The Flowers.

-Vignettes have been particularly influential in the development of the contemporary notions of a scene as shown in postmodern theater, film and television, where less emphasis is placed on adhering to the conventions of traditional structure and story development.

 Etymology

-The word vignette means "little vine" in French, and was derived from Old French vigne, meaning “vineyard”.
-In English, the word was first documented in 1751, and was given the definition “decorative design".
-This definition refers to decorative artwork of vine-leaves and tendrils used to embellish title pages and the commencement of chapters.
+The word vignette means "little vine" in French, and was derived from Old French vigne, meaning "vineyard".
+In English, the word was first documented in 1751, and was given the definition "decorative design".
+This definition refers to decorative artwork of vine-leaves and tendrils used in books as a border around the edges of title pages and the start of chapters.
 In 1853, the word was used to describe a popular 19th century photographic style, where portraits had blurred edges.
-The definition of a vignette referring to a “literary sketch” was first recorded in 1880.
+The definition of a vignette referring to a "literary sketch" was first recorded in 1880.
 The idea of the "literary sketch" was derived from the sketch in visual arts - a rough or unfinished drawing or painting, showing the main elements of an artwork.
 This reflects the characteristics of a vignette; brief and spontaneous, with a sense of immediacy.